dotnet/dotNext/docs/features/core/index.md

 using DotNext.Diagnostics;
 using System;

-var timestamp = Timestamp.Current;
+var timestamp = new Timestamp();
 //long-running operation
 Console.WriteLine(timestamp.Elapsed);
 ```

 `Elapsed` property returning value of [TimeSpan](https://docs.microsoft.com/en-us/dotnet/api/system.timespan) type which indicates the difference between `timestamp` and the current point in time.

-This type should not be used as unique identifier of some point in time.
+This type should not be used as a unique identifier of some point in time.
 The created time stamp may identify the time since the start of the process, OS, user session or whatever else.

 # Dynamic Task Result
 In .NET it is not possible to obtain a result from [task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1) if its result type is not known at compile-time.
 It can be useful if you are writing proxy or SOAP Middleware using ASP.NET Core and task type is not known for your code. .NEXT provides two ways of doing that: